Do Dogs Sleep in Their Own Poop? (10 Factors)

 • Sickness

-• Past history/experience with sleeping in their own poop
+• History/experience with sleeping in their poop

 • Uncontrollable bowel movements